Railroad workers charged in $1 billion fraud

 Two have been charged and a third doctor has died.

-The U.S. attorney's office in Manhattan said the scheme, starting in 1998, had potentially cost the Railroad Retirement Board more than $1 billion.
+The U.S. attorney's office in Manhattan said the scheme cost the Railroad Retirement Board more than $1 billion.
 The investigation developed after a series of reports by The New York Times starting in 2008.

-The Times said almost every longtime LIRR employee was receiving disability payments, resulting in a disability rate sharply higher than for other railroads.
+The Times said that almost every longtime LIRR employee was receiving disability payments, resulting in a disability rate sharply higher than other railroads.

 In many cases, workers were far healthier than those claims would indicate, according to prosecutors.

-An investigation found, however, he played tennis several times a week and golfed regularly in his retirement.
+An investigation found, however, that he plays tennis several times a week and golfs regularly in his retirement.

 Another defendant was seen shoveling heavy snow and walking with a baby stroller for 40 minutes, despite a disability claim in which she claimed to be unable to stand for more than five minutes without leg pain.
 She is paid at least $108,000 a year by the railroad authority, prosecutors said.